-This course is an expansion on digital media with an introduction to Cinema 4D.
-The full integration of this software will allow students to create a variety of application such as professional interactive presentations, animated interface, and DVD.
-Prerequisites: AR 175, AR217, AR317 or by permission of the instructor.
-(Fall/Odd)
+This course explores the area of digital media with an introduction to Adobe After Effects.
+The full integration of this software will allow students to create a variety of applications such as, professional interactive presentations and animated interface.
+Prerequisites: AR 175 (Fall/Even)

-AR345 Theory and Criticism in Visual Art 3 c
+AR345 Theory and Criticism in Visual Art